-On the other hand, from the link between $\Im \log \zeta$ and the distribution of the zeros of $\zeta$, we can deduce that $\Im \log \zeta(1/2 + it)$ cannot decrease too fast when $t$ increases.
-We intensively use this fact in order to estimate $\Im \log \zeta$ in terms of sums on primes.
+Instead, in order to estimate $\Im \log \zeta$ in terms of sums on primes, we intensively use the fact that $\Im \log \zeta(1/2 + it)$ cannot decrease too fast when $t$ increases, because of the link between $\Im \log \zeta$ and the distribution of the zeros of $\zeta$.
+In Titchmarsh \cite{Tit}, Theorem 14.21, one gets an estimate which is similar to the upper bound of the Proposition in \cite{Sound}.
+It may be possible to use this estimate in order to get another proof of our main result, more similar to the proof given in \cite{Sound}.

+We expect that such bound is not optimal and that the exact order of magnitude of the moment is $(\log T)^{k^2}$, which is obtained when we do the Gaussian approximation of $\Im \log \zeta$ corresponding to Selberg's central limit theorem.
+It would be interesting to know if the strategy of Harper \cite{Harper} can be adapted to $ \Im \log \zeta$, in order to get a sharp upper bound on its exponential moments: Titchmarsh \cite{Tit}, Theorem 14.21 may be useful for this purpose.
+We do not know if the techniques used in order to get lower bounds of moments of $|\zeta|$ can be adapted to the exponential moments of $\Im \log \zeta$: such adaptation, if it is possible, is not straightforward, since the usual Dirichlet series of $\zeta$ cannot be directly used in order to estimate $\Im \log \zeta$, because this value is determined by the value of $\zeta$ only modulo $2 \pi$, whereas $\Re \log \zeta$ is completely determined by $\zeta$.